GodsFavoriteDeveloper/stencil-starter/README.md

 }
 ```

-Then, to avoid collisions with the recommended `@stencil/ban-side-effects` rule, move the `purgecss` options to the body of the `postcss` function in `stencil.config.ts`.
+To avoid collisions with the recommended `@stencil/ban-side-effects` rule, move the `purgecss` options to the body of the `postcss` function in `stencil.config.ts`.

 ```ts
 export const config: Config = {